 Marr Educational Resources Centre

 Whatever your age or ability, the Marr Educational Resources Centre offers free public access to computers, internet, software and self-instructional learning resources.
-It is administered by South Ayrshire Council, but was established by and is funded by the Marr Trust.
+It is administered by South Ayrshire Council and is located in Troon Library, but was established by and is funded by the Marr Trust.